ernstlab/CNEP/README.md

 This should be called for each chromosome.

 ### Step 7: Average Predictions from Different Label Sets
+This step averages predictions based on training with labels from different constrained element sets.
+This can be done with the command:

 >java -mx8000M -classpath .
 MakeCNEPAverage chrN

+This should be called for each chromosome.

+## Running CSS-CNEP

+### Step 1: Run CNEP

+Before running CSS-CNEP, CNEP should be run following the procedures above.

+### Step 2: Prepare the input files

+The input files and directories are specified in Constants.java.
+If they need to be changed then edit Constants.java and type
+> javac -classpath . *.java

+The input files should generally be the same as provided when running CNEP.
+There is one additional input file with the ConsHMM segmentation file which defaults to *GW_segmentation.bed.gz*

+There is one intermediate directory *CSSCNEP_AVERAGES* where the average CNEP value for different conservation signatures are written.
+There is a separate file based on excluding each chromosome but including all others.

+The directory with the final CNEP predictions in wig format is *CNEPDIR*

+There is one parameter for the number of states in the ConsHMM model which defaults to 100.

+### Step 3: Compute conservation signature averages
+This step computes the average CNEP value for each conservation signature, which is a combination of conservation state and constrained element overlaps.
+For each target chromosome, this is computed based on all input chromosomes except the target chromosome.

+> java -classpath .
+ComputeAveragesCSS_CNEP chrN

+This should be called for each chromosome.

+### Step 4: Generate CSS-CNEP scores
+This step generate the CSS-CNEP scores.

+This can be done with the command:

+> java -classpath .
+MakeCSS_CNEPPredict chrN

 This should be called for each chromosome.

 ## Reference
 Grujic O, Phung TN, Kwon SB, Arneson A, Lee Y, Lohmueller KE, Ernst J.